mustafadag84/react-employee-directory/README.md

 # react-employee-directory

-# Unit 19 React Homework: Employee Directory

-## Overview
+## Description:

-For this assignment, you'll create a employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+For this assignment,l created a employee directory with React.
+This assignment required me to break up my application's UI into components, manage component state, and respond to user events.

 ## User Story

-* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+* As a user, you will be able to view your entire employee directory at once so that you have quick access to their information.

 ## Business Context